-Agro-inputs and Personal Pr Equipment (PPE) otective ETG Import distribution Agro-inputs CFU Supplier Seed Zambia Seed Company, Zamseed, Lusaka Supplier Seed MRI Seed Zambia Ltd, Lusaka Supplier Seed Paneer Seed Supplier Seed Sunshine Seedling Services, Zambia Supplier Seed - new varieties Zambia Agricultural Research Institute (ZARI) Supplier, multiplier, distributer PPE G Fox & Co., Lusaka Supplier Inoculum ZARI Producer, supplier Development aid initiatives S USAID (USAID) 2014- 2017 Feed the Future Innovation Lab on Peanut Productivity and Mycotoxin Control, University of Connecticut - Project to generate and transfer economic knowledge needed to intensify groundnut production, and its subsequent use.
-Feed the Future Innovation Lab on Peanut Productivity and Mycotoxin Control, University of Georgia - Project to use breeding and outreach to enhance the production, quality and Platform for African - European Partnership in Agricultural Research for Development (PAEPARD) (2014-2017) Project to conduct research on aflatoxin reduction practices and technologies to benefit smallholder farmers, reach scale and sustainability, and address policy constraints.
+Agro-inputs and Personal Pr Equipment (PPE) otective ETG Import distribution Agro-inputs CFU Supplier Seed Zambia Seed Company, Zamseed, Lusaka Supplier Seed MRI Seed Zambia Ltd, Lusaka Supplier Seed Paneer Seed Supplier Seed Sunshine Seedling Services, Zambia Supplier Seed - new varieties Zambia Agricultural Research Institute (ZARI) Supplier, multiplier, distributer PPE G Fox & Co., Lusaka Supplier Inoculum ZARI Producer, supplier Development aid initiative 6 USAID (USAID) 2014- 2017 Feed the Future Innovation Lab on Peanut Productivity and Mycotoxin Control, University of Connecticut - Project to generate and transfer economic knowledge needed to intensify groundnut production, and its subsequent use.
+Feed the Future Innovation Lab on Peanut Productivity and Mycotoxin Control, University of Georgia - Project to use breeding and outreach to enhance the production, quality and marketability of peanut in target countries.
+Developing and improving high-yielding varieties, including the release of new cultivars through existing and established breeding programmes.
+North Carolina State University - Project to address a wide range of production, postharvest handling, and processing issues relative to peanuts throughout the value chain and the cumulative effect of these efforts measured against traditional production and marketing practices.
+Platform for African - European Partnership in Agricultural Research for Development (PAEPARD) (2014-2017) Project to conduct research on aflatoxin reduction practices and technologies to benefit smallholder farmers, reach scale and sustainability, and address policy constraints.
 Stakeholders: National Smallholder Farmers' Association of Malawi (NASFAM), Eastern Province Farmers' Cooperatives (EPFC) Limited, South Africa Food Agriculture and Natural Resources Policy Analysis Network, Natural Resources Institute - University of Greenwich, Malawi Department of Agricultural Research Services, ZARI.
 EU (2104-2017) The project intervenes at three levels: (1) validation of promising pre- and post-harvest practices and technologies through participative evaluation in selected rural households; (II) documentation of appropriate dissemination tools and methodologies are elaborated, and building farmer capacities; and (iii) generating evidence for advocacy and policy dialogues at the local, national and regional levels.
 Stakeholders: NASFAM, ZARI, University of Greenwich, EPFC.
 World Bank (2014-2017) Reducing Mycotoxin Contamination of Maize, Groundnuts and Beans to Improve Food Safety and Enhance Health and Trade.
 The goal of this project is to improve household food safety and security in order to enhance the well-being of the citizens of the region.
+This will be achieved through the development/adaptation of an integrated mycotoxin contamination reduction strategy feasible for an agrarian setting (Malawi, Mozambique and Zambia), with the aim of reducing dietary exposure for locals and producing safe products that are globally acceptable.
+Stakeholders: National Institute for Scientific and Industrial Research (Zambia).
 International Institute of Tropical Agriculture (IITA), USAID, GIZ, Africa Rising and other partners (2012 - ongoing) Activities include: research on aflatoxins and biocontrol technologies (Aflasafe) on maize, groundnuts; awareness-raising and farmer education; and harmonization of aflatoxin levels for raw groundnuts and peanut butter by the Zambia Bureau of Standards.
 Stakeholders include the National Institute for Scientific and Industrial Research, and other national partners.
 Common Market for Eastern and Southern Africa (COMESA) - Climate Smart Agriculture The Common Market for Eastern and Southern Africa Secretariat, under its Climate Change Programme will develop a regional strategy to promote the use, production and application of biopesticides in the COMESA and Southern African Development Community (SADC) sub-regions.
-Collectives/associations COMACO Promotes sustainability and environmental protection; farmers are rewarded for good practices through price incentives.
+Collectives/associations СОМАСО Promotes sustainability and environmental protection; farmers are rewarded for good practices through price incentives.
 Zambia National Farmers' Union The Union's core functions include: lobbying and advocacy; providing members' services and support; information dissemination; and communication with members.